 [14.
 Deleted by No. 39 of 2004 s.
 49.]

-15. Warden prohibited from adjudicating in certain matters and officer prohibited from using information
+15. Prohibition from adjudicating in certain matters or from using certain information

 (1) A warden who acts or adjudicates in any matter in which he has directly or indirectly any pecuniary interest, is guilty of a crime.